6851-2021/functional-queue-visualization/README.md

 # Functional Queue Visualization

-This project is a visualization of a purely functional queue data structure, implemented enqueue and dequeue operations in constant worst-case time using six stacks.
+This project is a visualization of a purely functional queue data structure, implementing enqueue and dequeue operations in constant worst-case time using six stacks.

 ## [Demo](https://6851-2021.github.io/functional-queue-visualization/)